ajaydsouza/add-to-feed/readme.txt

 == Upgrade Notice ==

 = 1.3 =
-New admin interface; disable admin notice
+New admin interface; disable admin notice; customise the title text; bug fixes;
+Check the Changelog for detailed list of changes.

 == Changelog ==

 = 1.3 =
-* Modified: Completely redesigned admin interface
+* New: Completely redesigned admin interface
 * New: Option to disable the admin-wide notice when the plugin is disabled
+* New: Customise the title text that will be displayed.
 * Fixed: Integration with feed will also work well with excerpts
 * Fixed: PHP notices when WP_DEBUG is set to true